-In France, Amundi relies on the networks of banks affiliated with the Crédit Agricole group and the Société Générale group, with which it has distribution agreements guaranteeing it quasi-exclusivity in the marketing of funds to distribute a significant share of its products.
-As of 31 March 2021-30 June 2021, the products distributed in France under these distribution agreements amounted to €121122 billion in assets under management.
+In France, Amundi is supported by the networks of banks affiliated with the Crédit Agricole group and the Société Générale group, with which it has distribution agreements guaranteeing it quasi-exclusivity in the distribution of a significant portion of its products.

+As of 31 December 2021-30 June 2022, the products distributed in France under these distribution agreements amounted to €128 115 billion in assets under management.

 If any such agreement is terminated or not renewed, Amundi's AuM and fee income could be significantly reduced, and its results of operations and financial condition would be materially and adversely affected.

-Outside France, Amundi entered into a ten-year distribution agreement with the UniCredit networks in Italy, Germany, Austria and in Eastern Europe.
-Amundi also remains the preferred supplier for the Crédit Agricole and Société Générale networks in Italy (CA Italie), the Czech Republic (Komerčni Banka) and Poland (CA Polska).
-Amundi is also in partnership with BAWAG P.S.K. in Austria, with and Resona in Japan and with Bank of China in China through a new subsidiary created at end 2020.
-As of 31 March 202130 June 2021, the products distributed through international partner distribution networks amounted to £151160 billion in assets under management.
-On 30 June 2020, Amundi entered into a new long term distribution partnership in Spain with Banco Sabadell and acquired Sabadell Asset Management.
+On the international front, Amundi has a 10-year distribution agreement, in place since 2017, with the UniCredit network in Italy, Germany, Austria and Eastern Europe.
+In addition, Amundi remains the preferred supplier for the Crédit Agricole and Société Générale networks in Italy (CA Italie), the Czech Republic (Komerční Banka) and Poland (CA Polska).
+Amundi is also in partnership with BAWAG P.S.K. in Austria, Resona in Japan and Banco Sabadell in Spain.
+As of 31 December 2021 30 June 2022, the products distributed through international partner distribution networks amounted to €174 160 billion in assets under management.
+At the end of 2020, Amundi also created a new subsidiary in China with Bank of China.